Adding a product ↑ Back to top

 If you wish to control the order in which products are shown in a group, edit the Menu Order option under the Advanced section in product data.

-When adding a simple product, you can check the Virtual box in the product type panel.
+When adding a simple product, you can tick the Virtual checkbox box in the product type panel.
 This removes unnecessary fields, such as dimensions.

-When adding a simple product, you can check the downloadable box in the product type panel.
+When adding a simple product, you can tick the Downloadable checkbox box in the product type panel.
 This adds two new fields: